drupal-switzerland/drupalmountaincamp_ch/README.md

     }
 ```

+After a new patch is added run
+- `composer install` to apply patch
+- `composer update nothing` to make `composer-patches` plugin write necessary changes to the `composer.lock` file

 ### Installing custom/forked modules from Github repository

 #### For the case if module reposiroty contains its own `composer.json`